mozilla/Overscripted-Data-Analysis-Challenge/README.md

 ### New Contributor Tips

-- A valuable and much appreciated contribution is to write any of your learnings, be it by reading research papers or through your interaction with the community on gitter and submitting a Pull Request to the repository.
+- A valid and much appreciated contribution is to write any of your learnings, be it by reading research papers or through your interaction with the community on gitter and submitting a Pull Request to the repository.
 You can submit the PR to the README on the main page or the analysis folder README.

 - This is not a one issue per person repo.
 All the questions are very open ended and different people may find very different and complementary things when looking at a question.